gulshantelkar/Pizza-System/README.md

 2. Build and run the system with Docker Compose: ``` docker-compose up --build ```

-3. Open Postman and test the endpoints, Please follow the steps given below
+3. Open Postman and test the endpoints, Please follow the steps given below ( Need to add atleast 5 Toppings )

 ## Create Pizza Base Endpoint